< Muscles >

 The Sympathetic nerve is for Stimulated state of the body, while the Parasympathetic nerve is for Peaceful state.

 The sympathetic nerve is contained in TN1–LN2.
 (T1LTwo reminds us of a TILTed building in war state.)
 The parasympathetic nerve is contained in III, VII, IX, X, and SN2–SN4.
 Do not confuse III, VII, IX, X of the parasympathetic nerve with V, VII, IX, X of the pharyngeal arches (Fig. 3-8).
-Among the autonomic nerve, only the sympathetic nerve in TN1–LN2 will be described as a representative.
+Among the visceral motor nerve, only the sympathetic nerve in TN1–LN2 will be described as a representative.

 Fig. 3-18.
 Sympathetic nerves in the spinal nerves.

 In the figure, the preganglionic fibers (solid lines) and the postganglionic fibers (dotted lines) are similar in lengths.
 However, one must keep in mind that postganglionic fibers are longer than preganglionic fibers (Fig. 3-17).
-One exception in which the pre- and post- ganglionic fibers are similar in length is in the case where the synapse takes place in the prevertebral ganglion (Route B) (Fig. 6-50).
+One exception in which the pre- and post- ganglionic fibers are similar in length is the case where the synapse takes place in the prevertebral ganglion (Route B) (Fig. 6-50).

 The three routes are explained as follows: (Route A: from TN1–TN4 to the thoracic cavity) The preganglionic fiber synapses at the paravertebral ganglion.
 The postganglionic fiber then proceeds in the splanchnic nerve (Fig. 3-19) to innervate the deep smooth and cardiac muscles (lung, heart...) in the thoracic cavity (Fig. 5-43).